 To ensure the robustness of data used for the NEP and NEC Determinations, this data undergoes validation, quality assurance checks and reporting.
-Each annual collection includes an independent financial review.

 The National Benchmarking Portal (NBP) presents linked cost and activity data and provides a granular level of comparison at various levels.